symjamie/TCPTrafficAnalysis/README.md

 Input:

-A valid trace file in the argument line. (e.g. run the program with "./python3 tcp_traffic_analysis.py sample-capture-file").
+A valid .pcap trace file in the argument line. (e.g. run the program with "./python3 tcp_traffic_analysis.py sample-capture-file").

+The trace file must only contain TCP packets (use Wireshark to filter TCP).

 --------------------------------------------------------------------------